lizbur10/boston-events-cli-app/NOTES.md

 15. Refactor to scrape categories
 16. Add "More info?" with open in browser window
 17. Add "retrieving events" message while scrape is happening
+18. Make variable names more specific (?)
+19. Make doc a class variable

 Questions
 1. 404 error (when there's a network hiccup) crashes the program - catch procedure?